reach/router/website/src/markdown/pages/accessibility.md

 Reach Router provides out-of-the-box focus management so your apps are significantly more accessible without you breaking a sweat.

 When the location changes, the top-most part of your application that changed is identified and focus is moved to it.

+## Focus Management

-Assistive devices then announce to the user the group of elements they are now focused on, similarly to how it works when they load up a page for the first time.
+Prior to version `1.3.0-beta.1`, we used `role="group"` on the top-level element so that screen readers would announce to the user the focused group's nested elements similarly to how it works when a user loads a page for the first time.
+A problem we found is that some screen readers (notably VoiceOver and NVDA with Firefox) will read the group's content as if it's a long string, void of any important context provided by the interior markup.